-SAFETY AND SECURITY AWARENESS EDUCATION AND PREVENTION PROGRAMS AND CAMPAIGNS
+SAFETY AND SECURITY AWARENESS

+EDUCATION AND PREVENTION PROGRAMS AND CAMPAIGNS

-Broward College enhances safety and security to the College community through the development of extensive annual educational campaigns consisting of a wide range of primary and ongoing programs, seminars, presentations, and events which are offered on a continual basis.
+Broward College enhances safety and security of the College community through the development of extensive annual educational campaigns consisting of a wide range of primary and ongoing programs, seminars, presentations, and events which are offered on a continual basis.
 A common theme of all awareness, education, and prevention programs and campaigns is to encourage students, faculty, and staff to be aware of their part in developing a safe and secure community by being responsible for their personal safety and security and the safety and security of others.
-During the 2019 calendar year, Broward College offered and participated in over 100 different crime prevention, security and safety awareness programs throughout all locations of the college.
-Topics such as personal safety, drug and alcohol abuse awareness and sexual assault prevention are some examples of programs, presentations, and learning opportunities which were offered during the 2019 calendar year.
+During the 2020 calendar year, Broward College offered and participated in many different crime prevention, and safety awareness programs virtually, via social media, live on-line training events, and email.
+Topics such as personal safety, drug and alcohol abuse awareness, and sexual assault prevention are some examples of programs, virtual presentations, and learning opportunities that were offered during the 2020 calendar year.
 Additionally, included within these programs are those which center on sexual assault, dating violence prevention, and active shooter.

-DSSEP works closely with the Center for Teaching Excellence and Learning to offer a variety of courses to faculty and staff to include during Professional Development Day and the Professional Technical Staff (PTS) Retreat.
-Information on personal and workplace safety is provided through brochures and briefings to new Broward College employees and revisited at preterm faculty events.
+DSSEP works closely with The Center for Teaching Excellence & Learning to offer a variety of courses to faculty and staff to include during Professional Development Day.
+Information on personal and workplace safety is provided through brochures and briefings to new Broward College employees and revisited at preterm faculty events, both virtually and in-person.